Covering surgical tools (dilators, retractors, etc.) with gold [specifically in the setting of penile implant surgery for ED].

 Pros:

-- Biocompatibility
+- Biocompatibility:

-– Gold is highly inert and non-reactive, reducing the risk of allergic or inflammatory reactions, though this is more critical for implanted materials than temporary surgical tools. - Corrosion Resistance
+– Gold is highly inert and non-reactive, reducing the risk of allergic or inflammatory reactions, though this is more critical for implanted materials than temporary surgical tools. - Corrosion Resistance:

-– Gold is extremely resistant to corrosion and tarnish, which could help maintain tool integrity over time, especially with repeated sterilization cycles (Beneficial for the surgeon, not the patient?). - Smooth Surface
+– Gold is extremely resistant to corrosion and tarnish, which could help maintain tool integrity over time, especially with repeated sterilization cycles (Beneficial for the surgeon, not the patient?). - Smooth Surface:

 – Gold plating can create a smooth, low-friction surface, which might make instruments like dilators and sizers glide more easily within tissue, potentially reducing trauma or micro-tears during corporal dilation (While it is theoretically plausible that gold plating could create a smooth, low-friction surface, facilitating easier glide of instruments like dilators and sizers within tissue, this benefit is likely overstated.
 Modern surgical tools are already crafted from highly polished stainless steel or titanium, which are designed to minimize friction and tissue trauma.
 Moreover, the primary factors influencing trauma during corporal dilation are the force applied, surgical technique, and the inherent fibrous nature of the corpora cavernosa, rather than micro-level differences in surface smoothness.
 Gold, being a relatively soft metal, is also prone to micro-scratches and wear over time, particularly with repeated sterilization and mechanical use, which may degrade any initial smoothness and expose the underlying material.
 Additionally, effective lubrication with sterile gels typically plays a much more critical role in reducing friction than the surface coating alone.
 There is also a theoretical concern that an overly slick surface might reduce tactile feedback for the surgeon, potentially complicating delicate maneuvers.
 Without evidence showing that gold plating leads to measurable improvements in clinical outcomes or reductions in complications, the added cost and maintenance challenges may not be justified.) - Antimicrobial Potential: